 Speech recognition is normally based on generative models, in the form of Hidden Markov Models (HMMs), and class priors, the language model.
-These are then combined using Bayes' rule to yield the class posteriors.
-Alternative approaches are to use discriminative models (Kuo and Gao, 2006; Gunawardana et al., 2005; Gales, 2007), which directly model the class posteriors, or discriminative functions such as Support Vector Machines (SVMs) (Vapnik, 1998), where the decision boundary is directly modelled.
+These are then combined using Bayes' decision rule to yield the class posteriors.
+An alternative approach is to use discriminative models [1], or discriminative functions such as Support Vector Machines (SVMs) [2].
 One of the problems with using these discriminative models and functions is that it is normally hard to adapt them to changing speakers or acoustic environments.
 This is particularly true of kernel based approaches, such as SVMs, where individual training examples are used to determine the decision boundaries.
-There has been some previous work on adapting margin classifier parameters to address this problem, see for example (Li and Bilmes, 2006; Huang et al., 2007)1.
-These approaches either use the existing SVM parameters as a form of prior for the samples from the new domain (Li and Bilmes, 2006), or define a resampling weight for the training samples to "match" the particular target domain (Huang et al., 2007).
-However for some speech recognition problems, for example noise-robust speech recognition and rapid speaker adaptation, it is not possible to ensure that the target speaker or environment is well covered by the training data.
-Furthermore the amount of data in the target domain may be very limited, for example a single utterance.
-For these forms of problem these approaches are not feasible.
+One approach to handling SVM-based adaptation is described in [3].
+This involves using the support vectors from the original, unadapted, model in combination with the adaptation data to yield an adapted decision boundary.
+However there has been little work on adapting SVMs to handle large differences between training and test conditions.

 An obvious application area where there are large mismatches between the training and test sets is speech recognition in noise.
-Handling changing acoustic conditions has been an active area of research for many years (Huang et al., 2001).
-Model-based compensation schemes (Gales, 1995; Moreno, 1996; Li et al., 2007) are a powerful approach to handling these mismatches.
+Handling changing acoustic conditions has been an active area of research for many years [4].
+Model-based compensation schemes [5, 6, 7] are a powerful approach to handling these mismatches.
 Well implemented model-based compensation schemes tend to out-perform feature-based compensation schemes as it is possible to more accurately model situations where speech is, for example, masked by the noise.
 This paper examines an approach that allows discriminative classifiers to be combined with model-based compensation schemes to improve the noise-robustness.

-In this work, rather than attempting to modify the SVM itself, the form of the kernel is altered to reflect the changing acoustic conditions.
-For the class of kernels that make use of generative models (Jaakkola and Hausser, 1999; Smith and Gales, 2001), such as HMMs, the parameters associated with the kernel are simply the parameters of the generative model.
-Thus adapting generative kernels to a particular noise condition involves performing model-based compensation.
-This noise-specific generative kernel can then used by a noise-independent SVM for classification in the test noise condition.
-Provided the form of adapted kernel compensates for the effects of the environment changes, it should be possible to train (and classify with) a noise-independent SVM on a range of noise conditions with the appropriate noise dependent kernels.
+In this work rather than attempting to modify the SVM itself the form of the kernel is altered to reflect the changing acoustic conditions.
+For the class of kernels that make use of generative models [8, 9], such as HMMs, this involves performing model-based compensation to adapt the generative model to the test noise condition.
+This noise-specific generative kernel is then used by a noise-independent SVM for classification in the test noise condition.
+Provided the form of kernel compensates for the effects of the environment changes, it should be possible to train (and classify with) a noise-independent SVM on a range of noise conditions with the appropriate noise dependent kernels.
+Though this work is primarily interested in the feasibility of using noise-independent SVMs, it is important that a good model-based compensation scheme is used.
+In this work Vector Taylor Series (VTS) [6] model-based compensation using the noise estimation in [10] is implemented.
+In addition to a brief description of VTS model-based compensation, a discussion of recent research for improved performance by optimising the mismatch function is also included [11].